nikemitosis/LC-LabyrinthianFacilities/README.md

 # DISCLAIMER
 ## EARLY DEVELOPMENT!
-### EXPECT GAME-BREAKING, SAVE-CORRUPTING BUGS
+### EXPECT GAME-BREAKING BUGS

-For your saves' safety, it is recommended that you only load/save saves specifically meant to be played with this mod enabled.
-On release, this mod will need to use save data to preserve information between save loads, so bugs are possible, especially in early development.
-It is also possible, if not probable, that you may encounter game-breaking bugs during development should you choose to play with this mod.
-In general, you play at your own risk.
+It is possible, if not probable, that you may encounter game-breaking bugs during development should you choose to play with this mod.
+It is also worth noting that the format of savedata for this mod is not at all set in stone; that is to say that updates may break savedata relevant to this mod (but other savedata like furniture, scrap, quota, etc. should be safe).

 ### Mod Compatibility
 It is recommended that you keep other mods to a minimum, especially those that interact with the way levels are generated.
 Many mods, especially simple ones like Shiploot should be fine, just know that in general mod compatibility is not yet a priority, since I'd rather get the mod working *by itself* first.